 Dr. Abdus Sattar Shah was a British government official employee, he worked as some type of doctor, he seems to have been a student of the famous Syed Abdul Latif.
 By 1907, he was living in Qadian and tending to Mirza Mubarak Ahmad.
 He was chosen to give his infant daughter in marriage for MGA’s dying son, Mirza Mubarak Ahmad.
 They were married per some weird desi custom wherein marrying off a dying kid might somehow save his life.
+In 1915, the Ahmadiyya Movement told the world that he was addicted to Opium (see the scan in the below, via Tadhkiratul Mahdi).
 He sided with the Qadiani-Ahmadi’s and remained loyal to the Mirza family after 1914.
 In the 1917-1921 era, he agreed to marry off the same daughter (who had already married Mirza Mubarak Ahmad) to the Khalifa.
 She was very young, barely 10-11 years old.
 She is the famous mother of Mirza Tahir Ahmad, she was affectionately called Umme-Tahir by her inner circle and outer circle of Ahmadi’s.
 Syeda Maryam was dead by 1944, her cause of death is unknown, she was roughly 37.
 A great-grand-daughter of Dr. Abdus Sattar Shah is Fauzia Faizi, she recently gave an interview wherein she exposed the level of incest and rape that existed in the household of Mirza Basheer-uddin Mahmud Ahmad.
 Fauzia Faizi is the niece of Mirza Tahir Ahmad, her mom’s female cousin is married to Mirza Tahir Ahmad.
 Fauzia Faizi is also a second or third cousin of Mirza Masroor Ahmad’s wife (Subuhee or Amatul Sabooh).

 _____________________________________________________________________________________________The children of Dr. Syed Abdus Sattar Shah, he had 8 children, 5 boys and 3 girls

-1—Syed Wali-Ullah Shah, he married a woman was half turkish and half Syrian (the grandfather of Fauzia Faizi), Fauzia Faizi’s mother was Seema, his eldest daughter, he had 7 children in total.
+2—Syed Wali-Ullah Shah, he married a woman was half turkish and half Syrian (the grandfather of Fauzia Faizi), Fauzia Faizi’s mother was Seema, he had 7 children in total.

 3—Hafiz Syed Mahmood Ullah